NSWPSC/accessibility-standard/The-Standard.md

 Everything we build should be as inclusive, legible and readable as possible.
 If we have to sacrifice elegance - so be it.
 We’re building for needs, not audiences.
 We’re designing for the all people, not just the ones who are used to using the web.
 The people who most need our services are often the people who find them hardest to use.
 Let’s think about those people from the start.

+When designing, developing and delivering digital services, you should consider the [design principles in the Australian Government’s Digital Service Standard](https://www.dta.gov.au/standard/design-principles/) and [the standards for usability from the United States Government](https://guidelines.usability.gov/).

 ### Follow the Australian Government’s Digital Service Standard
 A digital service standard is a list of criteria that must be met when providing digital services.
 It covers both information and transactional services.